 Here are the details on how it can help your business:

-Jerry Jao of CMO.com says it best: “Increasing customer retention rates by 5% increases profits by 25% to 95%.”
+Reichheld and Schefter said it best in this Harvard Business Review article: “Increasing customer retention rates by 5% increases profits by 25% to 95%.”
 Not convinced?
 Over two-thirds of all companies report getting better return on investment when they work to keep their previous customers than when they try to get new ones.

 Customers who develop a relationship with you will share their opinions more often.
 After all, if they trust you, they will expect you to listen to them.
 This will motivate them to tell you about opportunities they see for improving your products or services.